 The river was dramatically altered due to the Kemano Power Project, which diverts water from the Nechako River basin to the Pacific Ocean to provide power for an Alcan aluminum smelter in Kitimat.
 In the early 1950s, Kenney Dam was constructed on the Nechako River, a short distance upriver from the Cheslatta–Nechako confluence, creating the Nechako Reservoir.
 A 16 km long tunnel was blasted through the Coast Mountains, connecting the Nechako Reservoir to a hydroelectric powerhouse at Kemano.
 Transmission lines were built to carry the electricity 82 km to the Alcan company town of Kitimat.

 53°53'12.59"N and 126°19'44.36"W

 A manageable cattle operation.
-225 acres in hay production, homestead, timber and large range.
+225 acres in hay production, homestead, and extensive range.

 Power, telephone, water and septic.